 The editors of Deep Wild: Writing from the Backcountry invite students currently enrolled in undergraduate programs to submit work for our 2020 Student Essay Writing Contest.
 We are open for submissions for the contest between January 15 and March 31, on our Submittable website.

 We seek work that conjures the experiences, observations, and insights of backcountry journeys.
 By “backcountry,” we mean away from paved roads, preferably more than a day’s journey by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.
 We are open to a wide range of carefully-crafted work, both personal and political (however you construe that word).
 Work that does not fall within this backcountry spectrum, however excellent it might be, is not a good fit for us.

 The length limit is 3,000 words.
 Essays that are tightly written and error-free and that have already benefited from feedback will stand the best chance.

-Submissions must be made using your private email account from the college or university.
-In the cover letter, please state your year of study and your major.
-Please be sure to follow our formatting guidelines below.
-Entries that do not do so risk disqualification.
+Submissions must be made using your private email account from the college or university, or if you do not have such an account, inform us in your cover letter.
+Also in the cover letter, please state the name of the college, your year of study, and your major.
+Additional Guidelines:

 We look forward to reading your work!